qwx9/strangepg/README.md

 presents a text box to write [commands](#graph-manipulation) in, and shows selected and hovered over objects.
-Currently, it only shows the name and length (nodes) or endpoints, orientation and CIGAR string (edges), but will be extended to show all of a node's tags.
+Currently, it only shows the name and length (nodes) or endpoints, orientation and overlap (edges), but will be extended to show all of a node's tags.

 The window can be moved around with the mouse,